kisswiki/kisswiki/src/00other/jsx.md

 >
 > Because React is JS, people are let loose to do wildly inefficient operations and do them over and over and over whenever _anything_ in that component changes.

+> > So you end up with a secondary full featured language

+> Gilad Bracha calls these "shadow worlds" https://gbracha.blogspot.com/2014/09/a-domain-of-shadows.html

 https://news.ycombinator.com/item?id=30512151